Watering

 Pause watering completely for now.
 This vining philodendron's trailing stems can still look reasonably turgid even with wet roots underneath, so judge readiness to resume by soil dryness rather than how the foliage looks.

-Improve drainage: if in a decorative cachepot, empty any accumulated water from the inner space.
-If in a pot without drainage holes, consider repotting into an appropriate pot.
+Improve drainage: if in a decorative cachepot, empty any accumulated water from the inner space immediately and check it weekly going forward.
+If in a pot without drainage holes, plan to repot into an appropriate container with real drainage.

-Remove the plant from the pot and inspect the roots.
+Remove the plant from the pot and inspect the roots directly.
 If roots are white to tan and firm, the plant hasn't yet developed root rot — return it to its pot and resume watering correctly.
-If roots are brown or mushy, treat for root rot.
+If roots are brown, black, or mushy, move straight to root rot treatment rather than waiting.

-Improve air circulation around the soil to help it dry faster — this is a short-term fix while the plant recovers.
+Improve air circulation around the soil surface to help it dry faster — a small fan nearby or simply moving the pot away from a stagnant corner — as a short-term measure while the plant recovers.

 Adjust your watering routine to a probe test rather than a calendar: push a finger or moisture meter about two knuckles deep before every watering, and skip it entirely if that depth still reads damp.